Water + Wastewater

 1. Coagulation and Flocculation

-During this process, chemicals with a positive charge are added to the water.
+During the water treatment process, chemicals with a positive charge are added to the water.
 That positive charge neutralizes the negative charge of dirt and other dissolved particles.
 When this occurs. the chemicals bond with negative-charged particles and become larger.
 These large, bonded particles are call floc.

 Those heavy floc particles settle to the bottom of the processing tank during the sedimentation process, leaving the clear water at the top.